DehaoWang/Calculator/README.md

 Calculator
 ==========

-Simple calculator in Java

-This is a practice using MVC architecture.
+Simple calculator in Java using MVC architecture.